jackdgerrard/TypeScript-refresher-notes/readme.md

 ## What is TypeScript

 it's a superset of JS Anything you can do with JS can be done with TS.
+The output JavaScript code is pretty verbose, lengthy and deliberate.
+It would be a pain in the face to write this much code manually, and Javascript as a language makes it awkward to right code that follows best practices.

+TypeScript takes the advantages of syntax from mature languages like C# to make Javascript more approachable and gives it more "out-of-the-box" features.

 ### Benefits